-The course is designed to alleviate suffering (one’s own and that of others) and enhance physical, psychological and social wellbeing by offering a science-based training in (self-)compassion, building on mindfulness skills.
-Many of us recognise the tendency to overlook ourselves while trying to be compassionate.
-The focus in this course is to develop a kinder and warmer relationship with ourselves, to find a healthy balance between caring for others and caring for ourselves and to find ease with life’s inevitable pain and ‘dis-ease’.
+The course is designed to alleviate suffering, one’s own and that of others, and to enhance physical, psychological and social wellbeing by offering a science-based training in self-compassion, building on mindfulness skills.
+Many of us tend to overlook ourselves while trying to be compassionate.
+The focus in this course is to develop a kinder and warmer relationship with ourselves, to find a healthy balance between caring for others and caring for ourselves and to find ease with life’s inevitable pain and dis-ease.

 More specific aims are:

-The course runs over 8 weeks with a 2.5-hour class each week, 6.30 pm – 9 pm and includes one silent practice day.
+The course runs over 8 weeks with a two and a half hour class each week, 6.30 pm – 9 pm and includes one silent practice day.
 In the group sessions you are introduced to the practices and exercises.
 We then explore our experiences and reflect on them and put them within the context of neuroscience and some basic psychological principles.

 You will receive a comprehensive workbook and a range of audio recordings in mp3 format.
 It is important to allow 45 – 60 minutes per day for the practice at home, in order to get the most benefit from doing the course and so that the practices can become embedded in your daily life.

 Student's responses to the Compassionate Living Group course:

 The eight-week compassion course is an important progression in Mindfulness training.
 Anyone who is seeking to explore their practice in greater depth will benefit from taking part.

 The course is intensive and requires participants to be brave in their personal journeys.
 Everyone is held within the circle of Barbara’s kind and trustworthy leadership and the strength of the group.
 I found the course a profound experience which has changed and enriched the way I relate to myself and others